Olwyn Enright: Retirement from politics

 On 30 August 2010, while pregnant with her second child, Enright announced that she would not seek to retain her seat at the next election, citing pressures of juggling her family life and career.
 After 9 years of service, she retired with a once off lump sum payment of €129,800 and an annual pension of €22,542.

+She was Fine Gael's director of elections for the 2024 general election.